spyoungtech/FreeSimpleGUI/docs/Screens2.md

 -----------

 [PySimpleGUI](https://github.com/PySimpleGUI) 2023-03-16T18:56:49Z
 @ssweber the color scheme looks like the `GrayGrayGray` theme to me which means no colors will be added (all system defaults will be used).
 The important feature that's adding the images is either `Image` elements or `Button` elements.
 Using a Base64 version of images will enable you to drop them directly into your source code.
-The PySimpleGUI application `psgresizer` is very helpful in enabling you to quickly add button graphics to your application.
+The FreeSimpleGUI application `psgresizer` is very helpful in enabling you to quickly add button graphics to your application.

 Here are some steps I followed: